-Currently the NEHS Graduation Portfolio consists of:
+Currently, the NEHS Graduation Portfolio consists of:

-- 1. Essay -- 250 words detailing what you plan to do after your graduation (requirements discussed in class). - 2.
+- 1. Essay -- 250 words detailing post graduation plans (requirements discussed in class). - 2.
 Resume -- A finalized, current resume is required (requirements presented in 11th grade). - 3.
-Goals -- Each year students practice writing goals, both personal and academic.
-Goal sheets are reviewed during the portfolio interview. - 4.
-Rep Visit evidence -- Due to Covid we have reduced this requirement from 5 to 3.
-If you have more than 3, great job!
-If you do not have 3, you will need to complete an alternate assignment.
-NOT REQUIRED for ECTS - 5.
-NEHS Portfolio SlideShow (non ECTS) -- Follow the slide instructions for content requirements.
+Goals -- Each year students practice writing goals, both personal and academic. - 4.
+Rep Visit evidence (not required for ECTS) -- Throughout the year various representatives from 2 & 4 year colleges, trade & technical schools, the military, and employers visit NEHS.
+Students are required to participate in three of these events between their junior year and January of their senior year.
+Evidence of off campus visits are accepted, but off campus visits are not required.
+See your School Counselor for more information. - 5.
+NEHS Portfolio Slide Show (non ECTS) -- Follow the slide instructions for content requirements.
 Use Google Slides.
 EVERYONE will be given class time to work on their slideshow. - 6.
-ECTS SlideShow -- There is no breakdown of required slides, but you do need to create a slideshow.
+ECTS Slide Show -- There is no breakdown of required slides, but you do need to create a slideshow.
 Get creative, take pictures of your lab, have a classmate take pictures of you in action, take pictures of a project (a hairstyle you created, a car you painted, a computer you rebuilt, etc.).
 Be prepared to discuss the following and incorporate some tech highlights utilizing pictures and information from ECTS. - Why did you choose to attend ECTS? - Which lab did you choose and why? - What is your most memorable experience in your ECTS lab? - Discuss the pros and cons of your ECTS lab/experience? - What do you feel your strengths are in your lab area? - Do your future plans relate to your lab?
-If not, why? - Discuss your NOCTI experience....
+If not, why? - Discuss your NOCTI experience.